 - restrict all physical and logical access to databases, data files and their resident information and/or data and any systems or network components relating to the processing of transactions on a need-to-know/need-to-use business-only and least privileged basis;

-- protect all access to databases and data files using, at a minimum, a combination of user ID and secret password;
+- protect all access to databases and data files using, at a minimum, two factors of authentication

-- change all factory pre-set passwords for databases before commencement of processing and changing them thereafter at set intervals;
+- change all factory pre-set passwords for databases before commencement of processing;

 - log all database and data file access activities and store this activity data in an appropriate manner for a minimum period of 12 months;